habrok-21/TriGuard/README.md

-# Zero Trust IAM Gateway
+# TriGuard — Zero Trust IAM Gateway

-A multi-layered authentication gateway built on the Zero Trust security model.
-Every request is verified, every session is tracked, and access is granted based on role, device posture, and authentication strength.
+Multi-layer authentication (password → TOTP → email OTP), device posture checking, LDAP/AD integration, VPN (WireGuard), reverse proxy, and an admin SIEM dashboard in one Docker Compose stack.

 ---

 ## Overview

-The Zero Trust IAM Gateway is a complete identity and access management system that sits in front of your internal applications and enforces strict security policies before allowing access.
+TriGuard is a complete identity and access management system that sits in front of your internal applications and enforces strict security policies before allowing access.
 It combines a reverse proxy, authentication server, and policy engine into a single deployable unit powered by Docker.

 | Component | Role |
 |-----------|------|